The House of Normandy

 Matilda, who was Henry I and Matilda of Scotland's only surviving legitimate child, had been named her father's heir and prior to his death, the barons had sworn an oath of fealty to her as such.
 Stephen was among those who had sworn fealty to his cousin.

 Matilda was in France at the time of her father Henry I's death and in her absence Stephen promptly seized the throne for himself.
 The barons, disliking the idea of having a woman ruling over them, accepted the status quo and Stephen was duly crowned King of England on 22nd December, 1135.
+Stephen had a strong supporter in his loyal wife Matilda of Boulogne, the daughter of Eustace III, Count of Boulogne, and his wife Mary of Scotland, daughter of King Malcolm III of Scotland and Saint Margaret.
+Queen Matilda was the maternal cousin of the Empress Matilda.

 King Stephen was altogether of a different character than was usual in his family.
 The very antithesis of his uncle, Henry I and his grandfather William the Conqueror.
 According to contemporary chroniclers, he had an attractive personality and was good natured and courteous, he was also lacking in resolution, weak-willed, did not enforce law and order and anarchy was the inevitable result.
 The lords recognised these weaknesses and exploited them to their own advantage.
 Robber barons became a law unto themselves and built unlicensed castles from which they terrorised the populace.